 (pdf) also found potential anti microbial and antioxidant properties of the volatile oils and oleoresins of cinnamon leaf and bark.
 But consider anti-oxidants as good for your whole body, repairing damage to virtually all parts of your body from skin to organs.

 – Cinnamon apparently has the effect of thinning your blood thereby increasing blood circulation.
 Increased blood flow generally boosts your metabolism which is why it may be helpful in weight loss.
 This blood thinning property of Cinnamon also helps it in acting as an anti clotting agent especially for those suffering from heart disease.
-However care must be taken to NOT to take it with other blood thinning medication.
+Care must be taken to NOT to Cinnamon with other blood thinning medication.
 The main ingredient that causes your blood to thin is Coumarin which is present in high doses in Cassia Cinnamon (4%) but not in Ceylon Cinnamon (0.04%).
 However Coumarin causes liver damage.
 So taking Cassia Cinnamon for weight loss may end up causing liver damage.

 cites Dr. Greenburg of Tufts University as saying it holds promising possibilities for weight loss..
 We take a more in depth look here.

 Massage Therapy – Cinnamon is a well known warming agent.
 Combined with a carrier oil it is highly effective in relaxing and relieving muscle pain.
 Some put a few drops in their bath to relax and to sooth tired and aching muscles.